Lucy Staniforth: Bristol City

 In December 2012, it was announced that Staniforth would be joining Bristol Academy, against whom she had scored twice in the preceding 2012 FA WSL season.
 Staniforth scored her first goal for the club in the home fixture against Doncaster Rovers Belles, with a 22-yard drive.
-In her first season at the Stoke Gifford Stadium, Staniforth reached the second FA Women's Cup final of her career.
+In her first season at the Stoke Gifford Stadium, Staniforth reached the second Women's FA Cup final of her career.
 During the match she suffered a serious knee injury and was stretchered off.
 After only a short time at the club, Staniforth subsequently spent the remainder of the season sidelined, with plans to return in time for the 2014 season.
 Bristol ended the season runners-up, losing 2–0 on the final day of the season to champions Liverpool.